Home Research Contact Information

 Training in marine survey techniques

-All transfers to and from accommodation on Rarotonga and Aitutaki
+All transfers to and from the airport and the accommodation lodge in Akaiami

 Lodge style accommodation on Akaiami Motu